rochars/minibuffer/README.md

 MiniBuffer.read(buffer, typeDefinition) {}

 /**
- * Read a number to a buffer.
+ * Write a number to a buffer.
  * @param {!Uint8Array} buffer The buffer.
  * @param {!Object} typeDefinition The type definition.
  * @param {number} num The number to write.